awekim/BigDataDesign_20231/README.md

-# BigDataDesign_Presentation
+# BigDataDesign_20231

-- Remote repo for BigDataDesign Presentation
+- Remote repo for BigDataDesign 2023-1